alpinejs/alpine/packages/docs/src/en/directives/model.md

 Now when the `<button>` is clicked, the input element's value will instantly be updated to "changed".

-`x-model` works with the following inputy elements:
+`x-model` works with the following input elements:

 * `<input type="text">`
 * `<textarea>`